Did you know that nearly 20% of the average utility bills are spent on your water heating system?

 This makes heating water the second highest energy expense in the home, and certainly and easy place to save some money.

 With the cost of water on the rise as talk of conservation continues, the rates for water are going up steadily.
-It’s important to save water when and where we can.
+It’s important to save water when and where we can — which is where tankless water heaters enter the picture.

 Did you know that every time you wash a load of clothing in the washing machine, it consumes 7 gallons of water on average?